 People with low vision have decreased vision that cannot be corrected with spectacles or contact lenses.
-It can be caused by trauma, or ocular disease like macular degeneration, glaucoma, corneal degeneration or dystrophy, diabetic retinopathy, or others.
+It can be caused by trauma, or ocular diseases like macular degeneration, glaucoma, corneal degeneration or dystrophy, diabetic retinopathy, or others.
 People with low vision may or may not be legally blind.
-Due to reduced visual function, they may have difficulty with activities of daily living like reading their mail, preparing a meal, or medicine management.
-They may also have difficulty with different hobbies like reading a newspaper, knitting, or seeing the notes while playing a musical instrument.
+Due to reduced visual function, they may have difficulty with activities of daily living like reading their mail, preparing a meal, or medical management.
+They may also have difficulty with different hobbies like reading a newspaper, knitting or seeing the notes while playing a musical instrument.

 Before the day of your low vision examination, think about the visual tasks you find most difficult.
 Write them down, so we can discuss them at your appointment.
 Take a minute to think about where these tasks take place and what type of lighting is available in that location.
 If you wear glasses, sunglasses, use magnifiers, or any other low vision aids, please bring them with you to your appointment.